 All fees and charges are set annually for the financial year as part of Council’s Fees and Charges.

-- This initial seven (7) day period is referred to as the “Booking Period”
+- This initial 5 business day period is referred to as the ‘Booking Period’

 - If the 20% deposit is not paid within the Booking Period, the reservation will be cancelled

-- Full payment must be received no less than 3 days from the usage date
+- The balance of payment (less deposit) must be received no less than 5 business days from the usage date.

-- If a booking is cancelled <3 days from the date of use, zero refund applies (except in extenuating circumstances)
+- If a booking is cancelled or amended ≤3 business days from the date of use, zero refund or alteration to the amount payable applies (*except in extenuating circumstances)

-- Cancellations >3 days from the date of usage will result in the equivalent of 90% refund of hire fees.
+- Cancellations or amendments to hours of use 3-5 business days from the date of usage will result in the equivalent of 90% refund of hire fees

 You must indemnify and hold harmless Council from and against all actions, sums of money, costs, claims, demands or other liabilities which may be sustained or suffered or recovered or made against Council which may arise out of your use/activity during the term of this short term licence.